 The balloting for all officers shall be by consolidated secret ballot.
 Each tribal delegate shall be entitled to 100 to 180 votes in accordance with the table in Article III, Section B, 1(d) of the NCAI By-Laws.

-1. Tribal delegates will pick up one of the official ballots at the registration tables located in the convention hall.
+1. Tribal delegates will pick up one of the official ballots at the registration tables.
 Each of the registration tables will have a list of tribal delegates, the correct number of ballots with appropriate number of tribal votes, and a sign in sheet for tribal delegates.

-3. The ballot box will be inspected by the Elections Committee Chair prior to the balloting to assure that the box is empty and secure.
-The ballot box will be placed in an area that can be clearly viewed by the Elections Committee members, other election officials and the nominees.
-The box will only be accessible to those tribal delegates casting the ballot.
+3. The ballot box or boxes will be inspected by the Elections Committee Chair prior to the balloting to assure that each box is empty and secure.
+Ballot boxes will be placed in an area that can be clearly viewed by the Elections Committee members, other election officials and the nominees.

 4. The elections committee may use electronic vote counting equipment.